seheon013/Work-Scheduler/README.md

 #Improvements
 1. Right now, one save button works with every lines of planner.
 It needs to be changed to work one to one.
+2. I want it to show a alter "Saved!" when user click the save button.